Skip to main content

 And at last, a black smoke

-Emerged above to be seen.
+Rose above to be seen.

 As the train slowed to destiny,

-The board of the station showed;
+The board at the station showed

 There stood the helpless ones,

-Betrayed by their nation
+Betrayed by their nation,

-Auschwitz was their station.
+as Auschwitz was their station.

 Johann went cold as if

-He was mentally lost.
+He were mentally lost,

-Still- in the trauma
+Frozen in the shadow

-Caused the ghastly Holocaust.
+Of the Holocaust.

-He tried to do a strike,
+He tried to lead a strike,

-He gave his best,
+He gave his soul, his body,

 He searched and found a way

-To trace-out the train track,
+To trace the railway track,

-As he tried to escape
+As he dared to run,

-A guard was in his fate
+A guard stood in his fate.

-He and the others took Johann
+He and the others dragged Johann

-To the Furnace to immolate.
+To the furnace to immolate.

-He was burnt alive
+He was burned alive

-To fly as a black smoke
+To rise as blackened smoke

-Which another train did see...
+That another train did see

 Comments